Advanced Trial Advocacy Program, May 26 - 30, 2014

 - Creating Dynamic Trial Visuals

 - Formulating a Direct Examination Strategy

 - Presenting and Attacking Expert Testimony

 - Persuasive Closing Arguments

 During the week, you will see demonstrations of trial skills by the faculty and have your performances videotaped and critiqued by them.
 You will try a case sometimes representing the plaintiff and sometimes representing the defendant.
 You will prepare and present voir dire, an opening statement, a closing argument, and conduct direct, cross, and redirect examinations of fact and expert witnesses.
 You will learn about effective jury selection and how to use visual aids to enhance your persuasiveness.

 Course Study Case and Schedule

-On Line Registration will open on Monday, March 17, 2014.Download registration form or
+On Line Registration is now open.Download registration form or

 Registration powered by RegOnline

 Enrollment is limited to 36 (law students desiring to attend may add their name to a wait list at Student Services (at the Law School) in the event the seats are not filled by practicing attorneys).
 All registration is on a first-come, first-enrolled basis.
 When the 36 seats are filled, we will keep a wait list in the event of cancellations.
 Early registration is encouraged.